ShafiqueMahen2/tech258_terraform/README.md

 3) **Applying** (`terraform apply`): Applys the plan, making the necessary changes to match the current state to the desired state.
 The state file is then updated to reflect these changes.

 ## Keeping our Terraform files secure
 When working with Terraform, it's crucial to ensure that sensitive information and state files are kept secure.
-To prevent this information from being exposed or committed to version control, we can utilise the `.gitignore` file to prevent these files from being tracked.
+To prevent this information from being exposed or committed to version control, utilise the `.gitignore` file to prevent these files from being tracked.
 Example `.gitignore` file: <br>
 ![](images/gitignore_file.png)

 ## Terraform Architecture Diagram